timomwa/propertycloner/README.md

 # PropertyCloner
-For lack of a better word, this is a utility to help you copy values from one class to another using annotations instead of writing code to copy values one-by one.
+For lack of a better word, this is a utility to help you copy values from one entity to another using annotations instead of writing code to copy values one-by one.